ClubComputacionCuantica/sudoku-nisq-benchmark/README.md

 ## Key Features

-- **Multiple Solver Algorithms and Encodings**: Includes managing for different solvers with different encoding strategies.
+- **Multiple Solver Algorithms and Encodings**: Framework scaffolding for multiple solvers; currently only `ExactCoverQuantumSolver` is functional.
-- **Hardware Integration**: Currently supports IBM Quantum backends, with plans to integrate other providers in the future.
+- **Hardware Integration (IBM Tested)**: IBM Quantum backends are the only provider actively tested and supported right now.
+Quantinuum and Braket hooks exist as placeholders/in development and are not yet stable for end users.
 - **Circuit Caching and Memory Management**: Intelligent caching to avoid redundant computation.
-- **Automated Benchmarking**: ExperimentRunner for systematic evaluation across solvers, encodings, backends, and optimization levels.
+- **Automated Benchmarking**: `ExperimentRunner` (work in progress) for systematic evaluation across solvers, encodings, backends, and optimization levels.

+> Note: Provider abstractions expose aliases for future devices, but non‑IBM backends may raise `NotImplementedError` or produce incomplete results until native circuits and authentication flows are finalized.

 ---